Bridgwater Bay: Fauna

 Five Red Data Book invertebrate species have been recorded in the area.
-These include: the soldier flies Odontomyia ornata and Stratiomys singularior, hover fly Lejops vittata, the great silver water beetle (Hydrophilus piceus), and the water beetle Hydrovatus clypealis.
+These include: soldier flies Odontomyia ornata and Stratiomys singularior, hover fly Lejops vittata, the great silver water beetle (Hydrophilus piceus), and the water beetle Hydrovatus clypealis.
 Nationally scarce species include the aquatic snail Gyraulus laevis, the hairy dragonfly (Brachytron pratense), and the ladybird Coccidula scutellata.

 Over 190 species of birds have been identified near the bay, some of which use it as a feeding ground during their migrations.
 Waders and wildfowl often over-winter on the reserve.
 The populations of Eurasian whimbrel (Numenius phaeopus) and black-tailed godwit (Limosa limosa) are internationally important.
 Significant populations of dunlin (Calidris alpina) and wigeon (Anas penelope) also frequent the bay.
 In early winter the wigeon select Puccinellia maritima in preference to Agrostis stolonifera and Festuca rubra.
 Avocets have become regular autumn and winter visitors to the area in recent years, favouring the lower reaches of the River Parrett, and, for the first time in over 50 years, bred on the reserve in 2012.

 Rare vagrant species spotted in the area include lesser yellowlegs, white-rumped sandpiper, Pallid Harrier (in spring) and Richard's pipit (in autumn).
 The birds seen on Brean Down include peregrine falcon, western jackdaw, kestrel, collared and stock doves, common whitethroat, linnet, stonechat, dunnock and rock pipit.
 There are also several species of butterfly, including chalkhill blue, dark green fritillary, meadow brown, marbled white, small heath, and common blue.